unicode-org/icu4x/docs/style-guide.md

 * **Clone** is a general purpose duplication mechanism.
   * To derive this trait you must have all fields being Clone-able.
   * Types can also implement this trait manually and provide custom business logic to handle ownership etc.
+  * While deriving or implementing Clone is normal for most data types, it may not be suitable for other types, especially those backed by system resources (e.g. data providers).
 * **Copy** is for types which can always be safely duplicated (e.g by bitwise copying).
   * A type which implements **Copy always implicitly implements Clone**.
   * You cannot override and customize how Copy is implemented.
   * For example, note that `String` does not implement Copy.

-This is a subtle one and can require careful consideration.
 There are pros and cons for using these derived traits, but once a (user) public struct uses a derived trait, it is **part of the published API and cannot be removed**.

 Simple value types will benefit the most from implementing Clone and Copy traits, since it allows users to avoid having to deal with lifetimes and borrowing.
 However this can prohibit (or at least complicate) the act of adding a new field to the struct (e.g. adding a `String` to a Copy-able struct).